rails/rails/guides/source/asset_pipeline.md

 $ rails new app_name --skip-asset-pipeline
 ```

-NOTE: Before Rails version 8, the asset pipeline in Rails was powered by
+NOTE: Before Rails 8, the asset pipeline was powered by
 [Sprockets](https://github.com/rails/sprockets).
 You can read about the
 [Sprockets Asset
 Pipeline](https://guides.rubyonrails.org/v7.2/asset_pipeline.html) in previous